Productivity for creatives: a research-backed guide to doing your best work

 Two practical patterns that prevent blocks:

 First: switch between two creative projects.
 When you hit resistance in Project A, move to Project B and let A incubate.
 You maintain momentum without forcing breakthroughs.
 Second: separate creation from judgment.
 Write badly.
 Sketch poorly.
 Compose without editing.
 Judge everything later.
-The inner critic’s job is valuable during the Review phase, but activating it during generation blocks the creative process.
+The inner critic’s job is valuable during the Review phase, but activating the inner critic during generation blocks the creative process.

 Productivity for creatives: discipline-specific strategies